andrewdieken/CPSC-354/README.md

 ```
 Something to note that our group found interesting is that the the operator => defind above is implemented using the <= on logical values.

 Next, we need to consider all possible substitutions for the variables that the truth table contains.
-So, obviously we need to define a function that will return a list of all variables in a poroposition.
+So, obviously we need to define a function that will return a list of all variables in a proposition.
 ```haskell
 vars :: Prop -> [Char]
 vars (Const _) = []